nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Delete all entries from the employee list and task list.
+Deletes all entries from the employee list and task list.

 Format: `clear`